Chrinkus/advent-of-code/2015/c/README.md

 For my first attempt at this problem I used the open-ssl library that was installed on my system.
 It was terribly slow but it worked.
 This time I needed something that CMake could build locally so I took to the internet to find one!

 The RFA has a C implementation but I was not interested in copy-pasting that code myself.
 I found a repo on GitHub of someone who did though and forked it, added CMake build support, tweaked a few lines of code and had exactly what I needed!

+UPDATE: I was still using `sprintf` to convert my int counter to a string for concatenation.
+Seeing how it slowed down the solution on the back-end I decided to implement my own `string_from_int` function.
+This shortened execution speed further!